msokalski/asciicker/README.md

 - MSBuild, aka Visual Studio (Windows only)
 - Make (Every OS)

-For windows it's recommended to use Visual Studio build system:
+For Windows it's recommended to use Visual Studio build system:
 1) Install [Visual Studio](https://visualstudio.microsoft.com/)
 2) ![Download repository](misc/github.png) and unzip it, the repository folder should be named `asciicker-master`.
 3) Open VisualStudio and click `Import project`, then navigate to the folder where you stored `asciicker-master` and select it